High returns and demand lure investors to funding planes

 PARIS The only way to make a small fortune in the airline industry is to start with a big fortune, so the joke goes.

-But in a low interest rate world, the returns on offer for taking a bit more risk are exactly what's driving new players such as private equity firms and Asian banks into the $100 billion (640 million pound) market for aircraft financing.
+But in a low interest rate world, the returns on offer for taking a bit more risk are exactly what's driving new players such as private equity firms and Asian banks into the $100 billion market for aircraft financing.

 The extra competition is helping to keep financing costs at record lows, welcome news for airlines as they spend billions of euros on new aircraft to replace ageing jets with more fuel-efficient, modern planes.